omarabdo997/content-based-multimedia-retrieval/README.md

 Virtual Enviroment - its recommended to have it installed when working with a python project (https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

+Setup your user and password in the .env file for postgres database on your localhost.

 create a virutal env by running the following command:
 ```bash
 virtualenv -p python3 env